Robotics-lessons/term2-slam-project/README.md

 | Memory & Resolution Control | Yes | No |
 | Global Localization | Yes | No |
 | State Space | Multimodel Discrete | Unimodel Continuous |

-The Challenges[7]

-The mobile robot localization problem is to determine the pose (direction and position) of the robot given the map of the environment, sensor data, a sensor error model, move- ment data, and a movement error model.
-It is a very basic problem of robotics since most of robot tasks require knowl- edge of the position of the robot.
-There are three types of lo- calization problems in increasing order of difficulty (Thrun, Burgard, and Fox 2005).

-#### Local Position
-Tracking The initial pose of the robot is assumed to be known in this type of problem.
-Since the un- certainties are confined to region near the actual pose, this is considered to be a local problem.

-#### Global Localization
-In contrast to local position tracking, global localization assumes no knowledge of initial pose.
-However, it subsumes the local problem since it uses knowl- edge gained during the process to keep tracking the position.
-The goal of the MCL algorithm introduced in this assignment is to perform global localization.

-#### Kidnapped Robot Problem
-The kidnapped robot problem arises from the movement of a successfully localized robot to a different unknown position in the environment to see if it can globally localize.
-Thus it is more difficult than global localization problem since the robot has a strong but wrong belief in where it is.
-The original MCL algorithm does not have the ability to recover from kidnapping.
-Such failure is also often referred to as catastrophic failure.